 I dislike crosswords, and indeed all word games.
 That is probably because I make my living with words.
-But I decided to give this 1969 puzzle created by Andy Probert, later a noted Star Trek illustrator, a go.
+But I decided to try this 1969 puzzle created by Andy Probert, later a noted Star Trek illustrator.
 It was published in issue 11 of the Inside Star Trek newsletter.

 Probert is undeniably a talented artist but his crossword skills were not all that we would wish.
 There are 11 entries that have the wrong number of squares, require incorrect letters (SPVCK) or are simply missing from the grid.

 Find out for yourself by completing the puzzle.
 Below are scans of the crossword pages and also the answer sheet, along with JPG download links.